Hinduism: Purusharthas

-Dharma (righteousness, ethics)
+Dharma (moral duties, righteousness, ethics)

 Dharma is considered the foremost goal of a human being in Hinduism.
-The concept of dharma includes behaviors that are considered to be in accord with rta, the order that makes life and universe possible, and includes duties, rights, laws, conduct, virtues and "right way of living".
-Hindu dharma includes the religious duties, moral rights and duties of each individual, as well as behaviors that enable social order, right conduct, and those that are virtuous.
-Dharma, according to Van Buitenen, is that which all existing beings must accept and respect to sustain harmony and order in the world.
-It is, states Van Buitenen, the pursuit and execution of one's nature and true calling, thus playing one's role in cosmic concert.
+The concept of dharma includes behaviours that are considered to be in accord with rta, the order that makes life and universe possible, and includes duties, rights, laws, conduct, virtues and "right way of living".
+Hindu dharma includes the religious duties, moral rights and duties of each individual, as well as behaviours that enable social order, right conduct, and those that are virtuous.
+Dharma is that which all existing beings must accept and respect to sustain harmony and order in the world.
+It is the pursuit and execution of one's nature and true calling, thus playing one's role in cosmic concert.
 The Brihadaranyaka Upanishad states it as:

 In the Mahabharata, Krishna defines dharma as upholding both this-worldly and other-worldly affairs.
 (Mbh 12.110.11).
 The word Sanātana means eternal, perennial, or forever; thus, Sanātana Dharma signifies that it is the dharma that has neither beginning nor end.

-Artha (livelihood, wealth)
+Artha (the means or resources needed for a fulfilling life)

-Artha is objective and virtuous pursuit of wealth for livelihood, obligations, and economic prosperity.
+Artha is the virtuous pursuit of means, resources, assets, or livelihood, for the purpose of meeting obligations, economic prosperity, and to have a fulfilling life.
 It is inclusive of political life, diplomacy, and material well-being.
 The artha concept includes all "means of life", activities and resources that enables one to be in a state one wants to be in, wealth, career and financial security.
 The proper pursuit of artha is considered an important aim of human life in Hinduism.

+A central premise of Hindu philosophy is that every person should live a joyous, pleasurable and fulfilling life, where every person's needs are acknowledged and fulfilled.
+A person's needs can only be fulfilled when sufficient means are available.
+Artha, then, is best described as the pursuit of the means necessary for a joyous, pleasurable and fulfilling life.

-Kāma (sensual pleasure)
+Kāma (sensory, emotional and aesthetic pleasure)

-Kāma (Sanskrit, Pali: काम) means desire, wish, passion, longing, pleasure of the senses, the aesthetic enjoyment of life, affection, or love, with or without sexual connotations.
+Kāma (Sanskrit, Pali: काम) means desire, wish, passion, longing, and pleasure of the senses, the aesthetic enjoyment of life, affection and love, with or without sexual connotations.

+In contemporary Indian literature kama is often used to refer to sexual desire, but in ancient Indian literature kāma is expansive and includes any kind of enjoyment and pleasure, such as pleasure deriving from the arts.
+The ancient Indian Epic the Mahabharata describes kama as any agreeable and desirable experience generated by the interaction of one or more of the five senses with anything associated with that sense, when in harmony with the other goals of human life (dharma, artha and moksha).

 In Hinduism, kama is considered an essential and healthy goal of human life when pursued without sacrificing dharma, artha and moksha.